Enhanced Integrated Respiratory MDT

 This pilot aims to provide more timely and coordinated care closer to home for patients.
 This proactive and preventative approach aims to reduce system costs by reducing emergency department attendances, non-elective admissions and re-admissions.
 The pilot will start in November 2018 and run for 15 months and inform future commissioning of services across Oxfordshire.

-Boehringer Ingelheim is please to collaborate with the NHS across Oxfordshire and explore the challenges and support needed to implement an integrated multi-disciplinary care pathway.
+Boehringer Ingelheim is pleased to collaborate with the NHS across Oxfordshire and explore the challenges and support needed to implement an integrated multi-disciplinary care pathway.
 Learning from the project will be shared with the wider healthcare community to further support improvements in patient care.

 For further information contact Paul Swan